 The Mandalika Project is designated as the next world-class destination.
 A different version of ‘Bali,’ with an eco-tourism focus, a special economic zone (SEZ) and is part of the Indonesian Tourism Development Corporation’s (ITDC) first project in Nusa Dua (Bali).

 The Mandalika project is a special development that incorporates an environmentally friendly approach.
-Many developments around the world are focused on the return on investment (ROI), and while this is important for investors, we are coming to a place in this world where we need more than a focus on ROI.
+Many developments around the world are focused on the capital appreciation, and while this is important for investors, we are coming to a place in this world where we need more than a focus on capital appreciation.
 The focus on sustainable development will be of core benefit to the Mandalika project, other benefits will include:

 - Designated as a Special Economic Zone (SEZ) for the agricultural and ecotourism industry

 - Benefits for investors in terms of fiscal and non-fiscal incentives